-- 4.3 The management and co-ordination of Equalities across the authority is the responsibility of the Equalities staff within the Legal and Governance Division.
-Annual reports and ad hoc information reports are presented to the Policy and Resources Scrutiny Committee. - 4.4 These staff members act as a central point for Equalities issues on a day-today basis in terms of policy advice, complaints advice, consultation (internal and external), training provision and translation.
+- 4.1 The day-to-day management and co-ordination of this work across the authority is the responsibility of the Equalities and Welsh Language team.
+Annual reports and ad hoc information reports are presented to the Policy and Resources Scrutiny Committee and Cabinet. - 4.2 These staff members act as a central point for such issues in terms of policy advice, complaints advice, consultation (internal and external), training provision and translation.